apmlabs/ace-box/Readme.md

 ![](./assets/use-case-example.png)

 The ACE-Box has been configured to spin up a VM and use different built-in modules to install on that machine the following components:
-- k8s, using a k3s distribution
+- Kubernetes
 - Dynatrace Operator
-- Easytrade, demo app
+- Easytrade Demo App

 ### Out-of-the-box use-cases